-They can be globally disabled and re-enabled using get\run\validators().
+Validators can be globally disabled and re-enabled using get run validators ().

-- repr (bool) Include this attribute in the generated \\repr\\ method. - cmp (bool) Include this attribute in the generated comparison methods (\\eq\\ et al). - hash (bool) Include this attribute in the generated \\hash\\ method. - init (bool) Include this attribute in the generated \\init\\ method.
+- repr (bool) Include this attribute in the generated repr method. - cmp (bool) Include this attribute in the generated comparison methods (eq et al). - hash (bool or None) Include this attribute in the generated hash method.
+If None (default), mirror cmp 's value.
+This is the correct behavior according the Python spec.
+Setting this value to anything else than None is discouraged. - init (bool) Include this attribute in the generated init method.
 It is possible to set this to False and set a default value.
-In that case this attributed is unconditionally initialized with the specified default value or factory. - convert (callable) callable() that is called by attrs-generated \\init\\ methods to convert attribute's value to the desired format.
+In that case this attributed is unconditionally initialized with the specified default value or factory. - convert (callable) callable() that is called by attrs-generated init methods to convert attribute's value to the desired format.
 It is given the passed-in value, and the returned value will be used as the new value of the attribute.
 The value is converted before being passed to the validator, if any. - metadata An arbitrary mapping, to be used by third-party components.
+See Metadata.